vickymilioudi/full-stack-todo/README.md

 This project demonstrates a basic To-Do app where users can create, read, update, and delete tasks.
 The backend is powered by Node.js and Express, with data stored in MongoDB using Mongoose ODM.
 The frontend is planned to be developed with React (located in the `frontend/` folder).

+## Project Description

+The backend provides a RESTful API with robust authentication and authorization, ensuring that each user's data remains private.
+The frontend, built with React and styled using Tailwind CSS, offers a responsive and intuitive interface.
+Features include live search, filtering by completion status, and sorting tasks alphabetically or by creation date.
+State management is handled globally with Zustand, enabling instant UI updates and a smooth user experience.

 ---